Serkali-sudo/beat-racer-threejs/README.md

-A simple beat synced car game trying to imitate the old legend named "Beat Racer".
+A simple beat synced car game trying to imitate the old legend

 This game is created with cursor using gemini 2.5 pro and claude 4 sonnet.